It’s time to stop pretending you can get by without taking care of yourself.

-I wanted to be pissed that my partner didn't take my work seriously.
-I wanted to feel stressed about how much time and energy I spent taking care of our child.
+I wanted to be pissed that she didn't take my work seriously.
+I wanted to feel stressed about the time and energy I spent taking care of our child.
 I wanted to be mad that my time to myself was getting smaller and smaller.
 I wanted to yell about how NICE it must be to be able to make it to the gym as I sat there feeling uncomfortable in my body.
 I wanted to crumple from the exhaustion of holding it together - including the things no one had asked me to take on.

 I wanted to be angry at her, but really I was angry at myself.

 The truth was, I hadn't safeguarded my time or care.
 I hadn't asked for my needs to be met.
 I hadn't even acknowledging that I had needs.
 I hadn't respected my limits or the boundaries that I struggled to set.

 Somewhere along the way I had abandoned myself.

 It was an ordinary moment, but in it something shifted and I’d had enough of feeling broken and resentful.
 Of feeling like a second-class citizen in my own life.
 Of pawning my needs off on those around me and feeling pissed off when they failed to come through, again.